madeofpendletonwool/PinePods/README.md

 - [x] Verify Funtional Mobile Version (Functional - Will be made better with time)
 - [x] Cleanup prints on server and client end.
 Make debugging functionality work again
 - [x] Fix all CORs Issues - Verify behind Reverse Proxy (Seems to all work great with no issues)
+- [x] Client release with Tauri (Compiles and runs.
+Feature testing needed - Mainly Audio) <- Audo tested and working.
+Everything seems to be totally fine.

 ### Pre-Rust Revamp Release

 - [ ] Verify All Button Interaction throughout
 - [ ] Test Edgecases and ensure errors can't happen throughout

-- [ ] Client release with Tauri (Compiles and runs.
-Feature testing needed - Mainly Audio)

 - [ ] Automation - client auto release and compile - auto compile and push to docker hub